Prit2341/Traffic-Management-Using-AI/README.md

 * Average speed each catagory of Vehicles
 * The No. of Lanes

-## Installastion
+## Installation

-All user Installastion
+All user Installation
 ```
 pip install neat-python
 pip install pygame